 Not only does this leave us with the logistical question of how to balance work and play in a new place, but how does one efficiently and fashionably pack for days that could go from working to home to celebrating milestones and exploring a new country?
 A capsule closet is the answer to a digital nomad summer — and even if you don’t have jet-setting on the agenda, it does the trick for a simplified approach to getting dressed in the warmer (and often stylistically challenging) months.

-Earlier this year, I found myself working remotely and traveling throughout Central America for two months.
+Last year, I found myself working remotely and traveling throughout Central America for two months.
 To be frank, I booked this on a whim with next to no preparation, and looking back, I can fully admit that I packed completely wrong.
 I mean, tell me why I thought multiple pairs of designer heels would be necessary on the beach?
 Nonetheless, by the end of my trip, I had curated the perfect capsule wardrobe — and was shamefully dragging around the rest of my untouched luggage.
 So, learn from my mistakes before you book your extended travel (or indulge in your next summer wardrobe update).